jordanpapaditsas/jordanpapaditsas.github.io/README.md

 ## Hello, 👋  I'm Jordan

-- 🔭 I’m currently studying Software Engineering at Coding Factory, which is run by the Athens University of Economics and Business.
+- 🔭 I’m currently studying Software Engineering at Coding Factory, which is run by the Athens University of Economics and Business
-- 🔭 I'm focusing on Web Development and interested in Frontend Technologies.
+- 🔭 I'm focusing on Web Development and interested in Frontend Technologies
-- 📫 You can reach me with [Linkedin](https://www.linkedin.com/in/iordanispapaditsas/).
+- 📫 Reach me out with [Linkedin](https://www.linkedin.com/in/iordanispapaditsas/)
-- ⚡ Annual Planning: Make progress, be consistent and happy coding.
+- ⚡ Annual Planning: Make progress, be consistent and happy coding
-- ⚡ I'm open for collaborations, to expand further my skillset and gain new experiences.
+- ⚡ I'm open for collaborations, to expand further my skillset and gain new experiences

 <div align="left">